Oakland County DUI Defense

 A Second DUI Offense

 If you have a previous DUI conviction within seven years of another arrest, the penalties increase significantly.
 A second DUI conviction carries with it a fine of up to $1,000 and up to one year in jail.
 A minimum jail time of five days is mandatory.
-You’ll also have to pay court costs.
+You will also have to pay court costs.
 Finally, your driver’s license will be revoked for one year.
-After the year is up, you’ll have to submit a petition to have it reinstated.
+After the year is up, you will have to submit a petition to have it reinstated.

 A Third DUI Offense

-If you’re arrested for a third-time DUI offense, you’re facing serious penalties.
+If you are arrested for a third-time DUI offense, then you are facing serious penalties.
 In fact, this is a felony charge.
 If convicted, you could potentially face one to five years in prison or five years of probation.
 This offense carries a maximum fine of $5,000 along with court costs.
 You may have your license revoked for anywhere from one to five years.
 Your vehicle could also be immobilized for up to three years.

 A Super Drunk Offense

-When you hire me after a DUI arrest, I’ll make it point to aggressively fight for the lightest sentence possible or to have your case dismissed entirely.
-If this means taking your case to trial, I won’t hesitate like many other attorneys do.
-You can rely on my years of experience and criminal defense expertise to help you get the most desirable outcome in your case.
-Contact Attorney Dallo in Sterling Heights at (248) 283-7000 to set up a consultation.
+After an arrest, a Michigan DUI defense attorney will make it a point to aggressively fight for the lightest sentence possible or to have your case dismissed entirely.
+If this means taking your case to trial, then our criminal defense attorney will not hesitate like many other attorneys do.
+You can rely on his years of experience and criminal defense expertise to help you get the most desirable outcome in your case.
+Contact Attorney Dallo in Oakland County at (248) 283-7000 to set up a consultation.